 Summer Student Programme Criteria

-- Summer research projects are funded for a duration of 8 weeks, with a student stipend of £180 per week to support their living costs during the project and total consumables budget of up to £560.
+- Summer research projects are funded for a duration of 8-12 weeks, with a student stipend of up to £250 per week to support student living costs during the project and total consumables budget of up to £560.

 Student and Supervisor Eligibility

-- Students must be undertaking or have recently completed a degree relevant to advancing animal replacement science (biomedical science, computational chemistry etc.).
+- Students must be undertaking or have recently completed a degree relevant to advancing animal replacement science (biomedical science, computational chemistry, biophysics etc.).

 - Undergraduate students must have completed at least two years of their degree.

-- Students are required to present their summer research project in the form of a poster presentation at the Summer School.
+- Students are required to present their summer research project in the form of a 3-minute oral presentation with PowerPoint slides at the Summer School.

 Students cannot apply for funding directly.
-Applications must be made by a staff member at an appropriate research facility (University, Hospital, Research Institute).
+Applications must be made by a staff member at an appropriate research facility (University, Hospital, Company).
 We encourage students who wish to undertake a summer research project to get in touch with a potential supervisor to discuss the opportunity to work with them.
-The supervisor may then apply as the grant holder on their behalf.
+The supervisor can then apply on their behalf.

-Supervisors (grant holders) do not need to be tenured or have a permanent contract to apply; PostDocs, Research Assistants, Technicians or Lab managers are also eligible to be the grant holder for the Summer project.
+Applicants (the students’ supervisor) do not need to be tenured or have a permanent contract to apply; PhD Students, PostDocs, Research Assistants, Technicians or Lab managers are also eligible to be the grant holder for the Summer project.